Tu Chung-hsun: Later career and death

 Tu also struggled to distribute his next complete film, and halted another project in production.
 Instead, he reached an agreement with Golden Harvest Entertainment to produce four other films.
 However, before he could deliver on the terms of the contract, Tu died.
 At around 5 p.m. on 14 July 1980, Tu was struck by a motorcycle on Taipei's Renai Circle.
 He was transferred between three medical facilities before one that could handle concussion-related protocols, the Central Clinic, was found.
 Sibelle Hu visited Tu in hospital upon her return from Kuala Lumpur, and contributed NT$200,000 to cover medical expenses.
 In the coming days, Raymond Chow, King Hu, Li Hsing, James Soong, and others also visited Tu.

 Tu succumbed to his injuries on 19 July 1980, dying at 5:58 am.
 On 28 July, the Tu family announced that they would not press charges on the motorcycle operator.
 A cousin of Tu's had previously invoked Tu's kindness and good nature in stating that they did not blame the motorcyclist for the accident.
-On 3 August 1980, Tu Chung-hsun was buried at a cemetary in Nangang District, Taipei.
+On 3 August 1980, Tu Chung-hsun was buried at a cemetery in Nangang District, Taipei.